-Syllabus statements are an important way for faculty to accomplish a number of useful goals at the outset of each course: Reduce the number of predictable questions from students, help establish students' expectations about the course at the outset, reduce students’ uncertainty (and increase their comfort level) about you and the course, generate more positive perceptions about who you are and how you will conduct the class, and convey your commitment to supporting them as individuals.
-These pages offer information about several categories of recommended syllabus statements, each offering examples and downloads of language that can be copied or revised for individual faculty use in course syllabi.
+Syllabus statements are an important way for faculty to accomplish several beneficial goals at the outset of each course: Reduce the number of predictable questions from students, help establish students' expectations about the course at the start, reduce students’ uncertainty (and increase their comfort level) about you and the course, generate more positive perceptions about who you are and how you will conduct the class, and convey your commitment to supporting them as individuals.
+These pages offer information about several categories of recommended syllabus statements, each offering examples, and downloads of language that can be copied or revised for individual faculty use in course syllabi.

 To use these resources:

 - Review the various categories below.
 Each is linked to a page that provides a rationale and offers model language.

-- Download the Syllabus Statement resource pages and select the model language that you prefer.
+- Download the Syllabus Statement resource pages and select the model language you prefer.

 - Insert your selected language into your syllabi.
-The model language for each can be used as is (copied and pasted).
-Faculty can also modify the language as desired so that each reflects your authentic voice and perspectives.
+The model language for each can be used as-is (copied and pasted).
+Faculty can also modify the language as desired to reflect your authentic voice and perspectives.

-- When you conduct your syllabus overview on Day 1, as required by Academic Senate resolution, call attention to the statements to highlight their importance.
-This can help to set the tone for a positive class culture by conveying your commitment to their integrity, to a culture of inclusion, and to their success as individuals.
+- When you conduct your syllabus overview on Day 1, as Academic Senate resolution requires, call attention to the statements to highlight their importance.
+This can help set the tone for a positive class culture by conveying your commitment to their integrity, a culture of inclusion, and their success as individuals.

 This multi-part statement provides detailed guidance to students about their responsibilities when on campus and while interacting with instructors and classmates.
 We encourage you to consider incorporating some or all of this statement in your syllabi.

 Accumulated research supports the importance of instructors conveying early, firmly, and often how important maintaining academic integrity is for students, for the instructor, and for the university – otherwise, they may assume, “Everyone does it, so if I cheat, it's just to keep it fair.”